Restrictions on the use of Certain Hazardous Substances in General Purpose Lights

 Existing lighting choices for consumers contain toxic materials that, if released, can be harmful to public health and the environment.
 For example, incandescent bulbs may contain lead and fluorescent bulbs and tubes contain mercury.

 Fluorescent lights are more efficient, effective, and economical than traditional incandescent bulbs, and have become increasingly popular lighting devices.
-However, when disposed of, fluorescent lights are considered hazardous wastes, therefore, these bulbs and tubes are prohibited from traditional disposal in California and should be taken to a Household Hazardous Waste facility or to a Take It Back partner.
+However, when disposed of, fluorescent lights are considered hazardous wastes, therefore, these bulbs and tubes are prohibited from traditional disposal in California and should be taken to a Household Hazardous Waste facility.

 While growth in use of energy-efficient fluorescent lighting is increasing the amount of mercury-containing waste produced, the US Environmental Protection Agency has concluded that shifting from incandescent lighting to compact fluorescent lighting will result in a net reduction in total United States mercury emissions due to the reduction of coal-fired electricity generation, a process that releases mercury into the atmosphere.